Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Conclusion

 \section{Conclusion}

-We presented a novel diffusion-based hand pose refinement framework that leverages affordance descriptions generated by a vision-language model.
-By conditioning on affordance descriptions, our model learns a distribution of plausible and functionally coherent hand poses, which enables robust reasoning about occluded joints and yields more accurate reconstructions in challenging hand-object interaction scenarios.
-Our experiments on HOGraspNet demonstrate that the guidance by affordance descriptions substantially improves refinement quality over both regression-based methods and diffusion priors without contextual conditioning, with strong gains under severe occlusions.
+We present a novel diffusion prior that leverages affordance descriptions generated with VLM's reasoning and grasp classification.
+Our model learns the distribution of plausible and functionally coherent 3D hand poses, and then is adapted to refine 3D pose estimates, enabling robust reasoning about occluded joints and more accurate reconstructions in challenging hand-object interactions.
+Our experiments demonstrate that the guidance by affordance descriptions substantially improves the refinement quality over both foundational transformer methods and diffusion priors, with strong gains under severe occlusions.
 Our method also provides controllable and interpretable refinements, aligning pose generation with affordance descriptions.